Jasmine Milk Tea: Hot + Iced Boba Tea Recipe

 • Easy: Once you see how simple it is to make jasmine boba tea, you won’t need to drive around looking for bubble tea shops anymore.

-Where Is Jasmine Milk Tea From?
+About Jasmine Milk Tea

 Like all boba tea, jasmine milk tea comes from Taiwan.
 Taiwan is considered the birthplace of bubble tea drinks.
 You can’t go anywhere there without coming across scores of boba tea shops at every turn.
+Check out this Classic Milk Tea Recipe to learn more about it’s history.

 Jasmine milk tea is made with a fragrant jasmine tea base, milk, and chewy tapioca pearls.
 This is a common offering on boba shop menus, but with this recipe, you’ll see how easy it is to make it at home.

-What Does Jasmine Milk Tea Taste Like?
+What Does It Taste Like?

 Jasmine blossoms and green tea give jasmine milk tea a unique taste.
 It’s pleasantly floral yet sweet.
 This drink has delicate undertones and hints of perfume.
-With the addition of plant-based milk, it’s silky, creamy, and smooth, along with nutty flavor from the tapioca pearls that give a chewy contrast in texture at the bottom.
+With the addition of plant-based milk, it’s silky, creamy, and smooth, along with a nutty flavor from the tapioca pearls that give a chewy contrast in texture at the bottom.

 Ingredients + Notes